$\Sigma^{+}\to p\ell^{+}\ell^{-}$ decays within the standard model and beyond: Kaon observables

-Within the SM, this decay is also dominated by LD contributions that arise from an intermediate photon state.
-The LD contributions to these modes are parametrized by the low-energy constants $a_+$ and $b_+$ which are themselves extracted from the measurements, they are \cite{Cirigliano:2011ny},
+Within the SM, this decay is also dominated by LD contributions that stem from an intermediate-photon state.
+The LD contributions to these modes are parametrized by the low-energy constants $a_+$ and $b_+$ which are themselves extracted from the measurements \cite{Cirigliano:2011ny}: